xissburg/edyn/docs/Design.md

 _TODO_

-# Networking
+# Network

-The networking model follows a client-server architecture where the server is authoritative but gives the client freedom to directly set the state of the entities it owns in some situations.
+The network model follows a client-server architecture where the server is authoritative but gives the client freedom to directly set the state of the entities it owns in some situations.
 The goal is to synchronize the simulation on both ends, accounting for network latency and jitter.

 The server is the source of truth, containing the actual physics simulation encompassing all entities and components including extra external components used by external systems provided by the user of this library.
 The server has to frequently broadcast to all clients a snapshot of the dynamic components which change very often such as position and velocity.
 Steady components, which change casually, have to be broadcast only when updated.